 Enjoy the collection of art galleries in Shela Village

 The rainy season on the Kenyan Coast is generally May/June.
 So from July onward the weather is gradually getting hotter and dryer until March/April when it reaches the high 90's (over40 degrees C).
 Christmas/New Year is generally considered the peak season and the weather is lovely then with constant sunshine and gentle off shore breezes.
 If you want clear seas for diving then make your trip after August/September.

-To start planning your vacation to Shela Beach House
+Call us on 858 345 1761 to start planning your vacation to Shela Beach House